adhikariatg2o/tic-tac-toe/README.md

 You should have node and npm installed on you machine.
 Then go to the project directory and you can run:

+### `npm install`

+First install all the application dependencies using this command.

 ### `npm start`

 Runs the app in the development mode.\